getsolus/help-center-docs/docs/packaging/packaging-changes.md

 #### Git hooks

 - Run `go-task init` to initialize Git hooks for the packages repository.
 See [Prepare for packaging](prepare-for-packaging.md#initialize-git-hooks).
+- Use `git commit` for committing packaging changes and fill in the template shown.
+  It is no longer required to manually copy-paste the template or use `git commit --cleanup=scissors`.

 #### Requiring `homepage` in `package.yml`